Clemson-class destroyer: Armament

 The main armament was the same as the Wickes class: four 4 in/50 caliber guns and twelve 21 in torpedo tubes.
 The Mark 8 torpedo was initially equipped, and probably remained the standard torpedo for this class, as 600 Mark 8 torpedoes were issued to the British in 1940 as part of the Destroyers for Bases Agreement.

 Although the design provided for two anti-aircraft (AA) guns, most ships carried a single 3 in/23 caliber AA gun, typically on the aft deckhouse.
 A frequent modification was replacing the aft 4-inch gun with the 3-inch gun to make more room for the depth charge tracks.
 Anti-submarine (ASW) armament was added during or after construction.
 Typically, two depth charge tracks were provided aft, along with a Y-gun depth charge projector forward of the aft deckhouse.

 Despite the provision for 5-inch guns, only seven ships were built with an increased gun armament. and had twin 4-inch/50 mounts for a total of eight guns, while DD 231–235 had four 5 in/51 caliber guns in place of the 4-inch guns.

 In operation

 As with the preceding Wickes class, the fleet found that the tapered cruiser stern, which made for a nice depth charge deployment feature, dug into the water and increased the turning radius, thus hampering anti-submarine work.
 While an increased rudder size helped, the answer would be in a redesigned stern, but this was not implemented.
 They were reported to be prone to heavy rolling in light load conditions.
 The flush deck gave the hull great strength but this also made the deck very wet.

 Ships in class

-156 Clemson-class destroyers were built, with an additional six cancelled.
+156 Clemson-class destroyers were built (with hull numbers DD 186 to 199 and DD 206 to 347), with an additional six (DD 200 to 205) cancelled.